 - Most traffic crashes in winter are caused by drivers going too fast for conditions.
 Please slow down, buckle up, and allow plenty of following distance.
 Do not use cruise control on wet or slippery surfaces and be sure to pay close attention to what’s happening ahead of you.

-- Snow plows may pass your home several times during a heavy snow fall to help keep roadways clear and safe.
+- Snow plows may pass your home several times during a heavy snow fall in order to keep the roads clear and safe.
 Village staff/equipment WILL NOT clean or remove snow that is deposited into driveways by plows.
 This is the responsibility of the property owner.

 - Stay at least 200 feet behind a working snowplow.
 Make sure that you can see the plow’s mirrors to ensure the driver can see you and DO NOT pass plow trucks unless instructed by the driver.